saddam205/Python-Games-/README.md

 6.While eating the leafs the caterpiller size and speed will be increses and you also gain 10 points for every leafs.

-7.If the catepillar carhes with the game window wall then the game will be over.
+7.If the catepillar get in touch with the game window wall then the game will be over.

 -----------------------Thank you---------------------------------------------------------------------------------------